 Otherwise, signage along the Alban Way route itself is generally good.
 However, signage to the Alban Way from the many destinations it serves does not reach the same standard.
-A full audit of signage to the Alban Way should be undertaken and signage should be installed where gaps are identified.
-All new signage related to the Alban Way should incorporate established Alban Way branding.
+A full audit of signage considering carefully for accessibility to the Alban Way should be undertaken and signage should be installed where gaps are identified.
+All new signage related to the Alban Way should incorporate established Alban Way branding, including sections allowed by horse riders and the defibrillator's location website www.defibfinder.uk.